 Singing & Memory

 Many people with Alzheimer’s can enjoy choral singing and gain health benefits from it well after other opportunities for creating, learning, and enjoying friends seem out of reach.
+The areas of the brain that recall music and nurture singing are among the last to be affected by Alzheimer’s disease.
 Care partners benefit from singing as well.

 Here are some of the things researchers have learned about music and the brain: